Political views of Adolf Hitler: Mein Kampf

 Many historians contend that Hitler's essential character and political philosophy can be discovered in Mein Kampf.
 Historian James Joll once claimed that Mein Kampf constituted "all of Hitler's beliefs, most of his programme and much of his character".
 According to historian Andreas Hillgruber, evident within the text of Mein Kampf is nothing less than the very crux of Hitler's program.
 One of Hitler's foremost goals was that Germany should become "a World Power" on the geopolitical stage, or as he stated, "it will not continue to exist at all".
 Biographer Joachim Fest asserted that Mein Kampf contained a "remarkably faithful portrait of its author".

 In Mein Kampf, Hitler categorised human beings by their physical attributes, claiming German or Nordic Aryans were at the top of the hierarchy, while assigning the bottom orders to Jews and Romani.
 Hitler claimed that dominated people benefit by learning from superior Aryans and said the Jews were conspiring to keep this "master race" from rightfully ruling the world by diluting its racial and cultural purity and exhorting Aryans to believe in equality rather than superiority and inferiority.
 Within Mein Kampf, Hitler describes a struggle for world domination, an ongoing racial, cultural and political battle between Aryans and Jews, the necessary racial purification of the German people and the need for German imperial expansion and colonisation eastwards.
 According to Hitler and other pan-German thinkers, Germany needed to obtain additional living space or Lebensraum which would properly nurture the "historic destiny" of the German people.
 This was a key idea he made central in his foreign policy.

 Hitler wrote in Mein Kampf of his hatred of what he believed were the world's twin evils, namely communism and Judaism.
-He said his aim was to eradicate both from Germany and moreover stressed his intention to unite all Germans in the process of destroying them.